Creative industries are uniting around mental health messaging as the pandemic takes its toll on America.

 If you think you should check in, yeah, you should.”

-The music video, 30- and 60-second commercials went live yesterday; the video will also air May 16 during “Graduate Together: America Honors the Class of 2020,” a virtual celebration to be aired on every major network and CNN.
+The music video, 30- and 60-second commercials went live yesterday; the video will also air May 16 during a virtual celebration to be aired on every major network and CNN.
 Former President Obama is giving the commencement address.

-“Akinyemi’s a talented up-and-coming Gen Z’er who knows what will legitimately connect with other people in his age group,” says Ellyn Fisher, Ad Council SVP of Marketing and Communications.
+“Akinyemi’s a talented Gen Z’er who knows what will connect with people in his age group,” says Ellyn Fisher, Ad Council SVP of Marketing.
 “He’s also a mental health advocate and truly believes in the cause.
 After hearing his take on the song, everything sort of clicked for the Droga team.”

 Off they went, with centuries of inspiration guiding the project.
 Akinyemi, the artist’s last name, means “fated to be a warrior” in the 16,000-year-old Yoruban language.
 Puerto Rican filmmaker Kristian Mercado Figueroa directed the music video remotely.

-The result is a kaleidoscope of Akinyemi close-ups, animations, and live cameos from a hot list of artists and personalities including: “All About That Bass” pop icon Meghan Trainor; Addison Rae, the fifth-most followed person on TikTok; father-and-sons dancing sensation The McFarlands; and mxmtoon, the 19-year-old California singer whose album, recorded in her parents’ guest bedroom, has been streamed more than 100 million times.
+The result is a kaleidoscope of Akinyemi animations and live cameos from artists including pop icon Meghan Trainor; Addison Rae, the fifth-most followed person on TikTok; father-and-sons dancing sensation The McFarlands; and mxmtoon, the 19-year-old California singer whose album has been streamed more than 100 million times.

 “Whatever Gets You Talking” is complemented by a suite of digital, social, radio and broadcast assets directing to seizetheawkward.org/coronavirus, a landing page offering young people creative ways to manage their wellbeing and check in on their friends.